ba-dresden/ba-latex-template/docs/usage/environments.md

 \end{baappx}
 ```
 Throughout the document `\theappx` can be used to get the number/index of the last appendix entry.
+An entry to the list of all appendix entries can be created manually with `\addtoappx{caption}`
 ```warning
  The list of appendix entries is tracked in an extra file ending in ".loa".
 It might not be handled correctly by build tools when cleaning, e.g. "latexmk -c".
 In this case the file can be removed manually.
 In case your compilation fails permantly without any apparent reason try deleting the ".loa" file.
 ```